fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 • You’re also at risk if you have given birth three or more times.

 It’s important to note that having one or more of these factors doesn’t guarantee that you will get cancer.
-It just means that having routine screening is even more essential than ever.
+It just means that having routine screening tests is even more essential than ever.

 Symptoms to watch for